Emma Raducanu ‘keeping guard up more’ after claiming people see her as a ‘piggy bank’

 Here are two people who knew Raducanu before she was famous.
 During her junior development phase, Cavaday was head coach at her local centre in Bromley, while O’Donoghue – who has since exchanged tennis for banking – was national coach and under-18s captain at the Lawn Tennis Association.

 Raducanu’s comments in Melbourne come after a big interview last summer in which she complained “people in the industry... see me as a piggy bank.”
-Such an attitude could be characterised as pessimistic – paranoid even – except that the same view would be expressed by former world No 1 Victoria Azarenka on a podcast a couple of weeks later.
+Such an attitude could be characterised as pessimistic – paranoid even – except that Victoria Azarenka, the former world No 1, expressed the same view on a podcast a couple of weeks later.

 “I think the advice I would have given her is that you should not forget the people who drove you to that moment and who helped you get there.
 From my experience, I would say she needs to have a very small circle and a very solid one.”